sushantdhiman/node-pool/docs/interfaces/_pool_.factoryoptions.md

 # Interface: FactoryOptions <**T**>

-Factory to be used for generating and destroying the items.
+Factory options.
+Used for generating/destroying/validating resources & other configuration

 ## Type parameters